Title: Kiss (FS II.8)

 Edition: Edition of 75, 25 AP lettered A – Y; signature embossed and number incised on plexiglass.
 Printed by Knickerbocker Machine and Foundry, Inc. in New York.
 Published by Tanglewood Press, Inc. in New York.

-Kiss 8as Part of Andy Warhol’s Larger Body of Work
+Kiss 8 by Andy Warhol is Part of a Larger Body of Work